microsoft/Project-Yellowstone-Documentation/business-central/powerbi-finance.md

 **Data source(s)**

-To calcuate Revenue, data from the following tables is used:
+To calculate Revenue, data from the following tables is used:
 - G/L Entries
 - G/L Account Category
 - **Parameter**: Revenue (Level 1 Category)